Landfill liner

 A landfill liner, or composite liner, is intended to be a low permeable barrier, which is laid down under engineered landfill sites.
 Until it deteriorates, the liner retards migration of leachate, and its toxic constituents, into underlying aquifers or nearby rivers from causing potentially irreversible contamination of the local waterway and its sediments.

-Modern landfills generally require a layer of compacted clay or a geosynthetic clay liner with a minimum required thickness and a maximum allowable hydraulic conductivity, overlaid by a high-density polyethylene geomembrane.
+Modern landfills generally require a layer of compacted clay or a geosynthetic clay liner with a minimum required thickness and a maximum allowable hydraulic conductivity, overlaid by a geomembrane.

 The United States Environmental Protection Agency has stated that the barriers "will ultimately fail," while sites remain threats for "thousands of years," suggesting that modern landfill designs delay but do not prevent ground and surface water pollution.

 Chipped or waste tires are used to support and insulate the liner.

 Types

 Different types of liquid trash will vary in their chemical properties and threat posed to the local environment, so any individual landfills may use a variety of different liner systems depending on the type of trash that is collected there.
 There are two main types of liner systems in use: single-liner systems, and double-liner systems.

 Single-liner systems are generally used in landfills which hold rubble waste from construction.
 Landfills with single-liner systems are not designed to contain harmful liquid wastes such as paint or tar that could easily seep through a single-liner system.

 Double-liner systems are usually found in municipal solid waste landfills, as well all hazardous waste landfills.
 The first layer is constructed to collect the leachate, while the second layer is engineered to be a leak-detection system to ensure that no contaminants seep into the ground.